The Bayesian Separation Principle for Data-driven Control: Bayesian separation principle in action: linear setting

 where

 Fig. \ref{Fig1} (left panel) reports the boxplots of the MPC cost $J_u$.
-The average cost from {\bf{BSP}} is around 217, almost four times smaller than that returned by {\bf{Nominal}} which is around 935.
-To better understand what is happening, the bottom panels show the boxplots of the two costs $J^1_u$ and $J^2_u$.
+The average cost from {\bf{BSP}} is around 217, almost four times smaller than that returned by {\bf{Nominal}} which is around 935 (results from a third control strategy denoted by ${\bf{W}}$ will be described later on).
+To better understand what is happening, boxplots of the two costs $J^1_u$ and $J^2_u$ are also reported.
 From the center panel, it is interesting to note that {\bf{Nominal}} outperforms {\bf{BSP}} in one-step-ahead prediction.
-But the right panel shows the effect of the Bayesian separation principle: it sacrificed one-step performance to improve accuracy over two steps by exploting information about the uncertainty in the predictor parameters.
+But the right panel shows the effect of the Bayesian separation principle: it sacrificed one-step performance to improve accuracy over two steps exploiting information on predictor parameters uncertainty.
 As a result, the overall error is reduced.